vilbak/pdp-assessment/README.md

 A take-home: a legacy 429-line React Product Detail Page, audited and refactored.
 This repo has the audit, the refactored code, and short notes for each task.

-> Mock: the APIs aren't real and the project doesn't run. `zustand` and `vitest` aren't installed, so a
-> type-check shows missing-module errors.
-Those come from the missing packages, not from bugs in the code.

 ## How to read this repo